 This EMV 3D Secure (3DS) authentication process is handled by the financial institution that has issued your card.
 If you are having issues authenticating your payment, we recommend reaching out to your financial institution directly for further assistance.

 What is PSD2?

 The PSD2 is an *EU law aimed at providing better card-payment protection, helping reduce online card fraud and making online purchases more secure for all consumers.

 The last and final part of the PSD2 is the SCA, which is the Strong Customer Authentication.
-This began being rolled out on September 19, 2019, and will be enforced from December 31, 2020.
+This began its rollout on September 19, 2019, and was enforced from December 31, 2020.

 What is SCA?

-SCA stands for Strong Customer Authentication and is a form of two factor authentication (2FA) designed to make online payments more secure in the *EU & *EEA.
+SCA stands for Strong Customer Authentication and is a form of two-factor authentication (2FA) designed to make online payments more secure in the *EU and *EEA.

-In Pipedrive, when you reach the 'confirm' step while updating or entering your card payment details for your Pipedrive subscription, you are likely to be prompted to complete a step of verification & authentication as requested by the financial institution that has issued your card, this is what the Authentication Pop Up in Pipedrive will look like.
+In Pipedrive, when you reach the "confirm" step while updating or entering your card payment details for your Pipedrive subscription, you are likely to be prompted to complete a step of verification and authentication as requested by the financial institution that has issued your card, this is what the authentication pop up in Pipedrive will look like.

 Only after strongly authenticating your payment will you be enabled to proceed with the payment.

 Q: How will I know my card has been authenticated successfully?